-Bridgwater College will also be running a 5 day course on Monday 20 July – Friday 24 July with New English Workshop.
+Bridgwater College will also be running a 10 day course on Monday 13 July – Friday 17 July and Monday 20 July – Friday 24 July with New English Workshop.

 The College's specialist Construction Training Centre in Wylds Road, Bridgwater, opened in May 2011 and provides instruction not only in the main trades of brickwork, carpentry, electrical, plumbing and plastering but also in scaffolding and all forms of lifting operations.
 With 4000 square metres of flexible training space, two gantry cranes and a series of purpose-built plumbing and electrical bays, the Centre is superbly equipped to meet the training needs of local construction-based businesses.
 There is also a computer suite from which clients can access the online CSCS Health and Safety Test, and of course the Centre will be offering Client/Contractor National Safety Group (CCNSG) training as a pre-requisite for anyone wishing to work on the proposed nuclear new-build.